Towards a Fully Automated Pipeline for Short-Term Forecasting of In Situ Coronal Mass Ejection Magnetic Field Structure: The NEXUS Pipeline

 \begin{itemize} \item a maximum of 15 iterations is reached \item a minimum of 12 iterations is completed and the normalized root-mean-square error (N-RMSE) falls below 0.25 \item a time limit of 20 minutes is exceeded \end{itemize}

-The time constraint is imposed to ensure that the pipeline remains suitable for real-time application.
+The time constraint is imposed to ensure that the NEXUS pipeline remains suitable for real-time application.
 If exceeded, it also interrupts the current reconstruction iteration, even if that iteration has not yet been completed.

 Initializing 3DCORE with automatically defined parameter ranges and fitting points may, in some cases, result in reduced quality fits compared to manually configuring 3DCORE through trial and error.
 As discussed earlier, strategically selecting fitting points allows for emphasizing specific signatures that should be represented in the reconstruction, or avoiding outliers in cases of noisy or disturbed data, for example, due to propagation effects or interactions the CME has already undergone.
-In addition, the twist parameter determining the handedness of the flux rope can be constrained to either positive or negative values by an experienced observer who has already visually identified the handedness.
-Although such strategies are commonly applied in single-event studies, our pipeline is intentionally designed to operate without human intervention or manual adjustments.
+In addition, the twist parameter determining the handedness of the flux rope can be constrained to either positive or negative values by an experienced observer who has already visually identified the handedness \citep{bothmer_1998_structureoriginmagnetic}.
+Although such strategies are commonly applied in single-event studies, NEXUS is intentionally designed to operate without human intervention or manual adjustments.

-A simplified overview of the pipeline, presented in pseudo-code, is provided in Algorithm~\ref{alg:pipeline}.
-Figure~\ref{fig:diagrams} provides a schematic overview of the corresponding data flow, model coupling and iterative update logic of the pipeline.
+A simplified overview of the NEXUS pipeline, presented in pseudo-code, is provided in Algorithm~\ref{alg:pipeline}.
+Figure~\ref{fig:diagrams} provides a schematic overview of the corresponding data flow, model coupling and iterative update logic of NEXUS.

-An example event listed in the DONKI database, reaching 21.5~\rs on August 22, 2014 at 19:30~UT, together with the corresponding output of our pipeline at August 27, 2014 at 05:50~UT, 3 hours after the detected start of the MO, is shown in Figure~\ref{fig:pipeline_example_event}, with the current time indicated by the vertical black dashed line with the black cross symbol on top in panel~(b).
+An example event listed in the DONKI database, reaching 21.5~\rs on August 22, 2014 at 19:30~UT, together with the corresponding output of our NEXUS pipeline at August 27, 2014 at 05:50~UT, 3 hours after the detected start of the MO, is shown in Figure~\ref{fig:pipeline_example_event}, with the current time indicated by the vertical black dashed line with the black cross symbol on top in panel~(b).
 Panel~(a) displays the ELEvo simulation output.
 The CME associated with the considered event is highlighted in magenta, while other simultaneously active CMEs are shown in blue.
 The shaded region around the mean trajectory of each event represents the $2\sigma$ ensemble spread.
 In this example, the ensemble mean arrival time has already elapsed, such that Earth (green dot) lies in the trailing part of the ensemble distribution.
 Consequently, the ELEvo-predicted arrival window is already partially completed.